Alice2O3/Bison_Hamster/README.md

 ### Sample Format

-Grammar used to parse simple C program into AST trees is located in `Grammars/Easy_C.bison` (Note it's different from traditional `.bison` format):
+Grammar used to parse simple C program into AST trees is located in `Grammars/Easy_C.bison`:

 ```txt
 prog -> statement statement_p